PIP-Technical-Team/pipaux/README.md

 - `update_aux_measures()`: to update auxiliary data measures, either one at a time or all together, in the right order of dependencies.
-- `pipload::load_aux_data()`: to load the auxiliary data into memory.
+  - Note: use `pipload::load_aux_data()`to load the auxiliary data into memory.
-  This function is a wrapper around the measure-specific loading functions (e.g., `aux_cpi("load")`), and it allows users to load one or more measures together.
+  This function in {pipload} is a wrapper around the measure-specific loading functions (e.g., `aux_cpi("load")`).
 - `compare_aux_releases()`: to compare auxiliary data across releases, and detect new rows, removed rows, or changed values.
+Accepts one or more measures.
 - `compare_aux_vintages()`: to compare auxiliary data within the same release, and detect version changes.
+Accepts one or more measures.

 ## Mandatory Setup (Working Release)